What is Millet:

 Agriculture is the mainstay of the economy of the Koraput District because around 83% of people depend on it.
 The soil and climate are favorable for taking up different diversified crops.
 The main crops grown are Paddy, Millets, Maize, and Pulses.

-But Millets play an important role for the small and marginal tribal farmers as millets have the capability to address food, nutrition, fodder, and the most important the climate change.
+But Millets play an important role for the small and marginal tribal farmers as millets have the capability to address food, nutrition, fodder, and most important climate change.
 Millets in Koraput are just not food but an integral part of the tribal communities.

 Days are changing and the crisis in agriculture is increasing due to climate change.
 There is a frequent occurrence of drought.
 But think for a moment which is the crop that is going to handle this harsh climatic condition.
 It’s definitely the hardy Millets that can sustain this water starvation.
 That is why I say, Millets are the Future Crop.